-We use the curriculum whenever possible to reinforce the inclusive ethos of the school, and to help pupils to develop strategies to combat bullying-type behaviour through
+We use the curriculum whenever possible to reinforce the inclusive ethos of the school, and to help pupils to develop strategies to combat bullying-type behaviour through;

-- Whole school PSHE/SMSC assembly programme (Behaviour & relationships is the focus during month of June) - Class Assemblies. - SEAL programme of study. - The 'Personal, Social, Health and Emotional' scheme of work. - Whole School Assemblies.
-These also provide a vehicle to address and reinforce the zero tolerance to bullying behaviour.
-The various forms of bullying, ranging from gender bias to racial bias are explicitly explored with pupils, through focused stories in whole school assemblies each half term. - Our Annual involvement in National Anti-Bullying Week in November also creates an opportunity to highlight and work upon issues relating to bullying and improving self-assertion skills.
+- Whole school PSHE/SMSC assembly programme - Class Assemblies. - The 'Personal, Social, Health and Emotional' scheme of work. - Whole -School Assemblies.
+These also provide a vehicle to address, explore and reinforce the zero tolerance to bullying behaviour.